- Fall: May 1

 - High faculty-to-student ratio ensures personal attention

-- Gain valuable experience through an internship program that combines a workplace assignment with a substantial research project
+- Gain valuable experience through an internship program that combines a workplace assignment with a substantial academic project, takes a deep-dive into research with a faculty advisor, or finds collaborative solutions with local and international organizations.

 - World-class performing arts facilities as well as recreation center with pool, gymnasium, squash and tennis courts and a variety of activities from aerobics to weight lifting